abhijithmandya17/Safe-Driver-Predictions/README.md

 James: "open track", reflection questions

-# Data Cleaning - abhi, do you want to tackle this?
+# Data Cleaning
+-abhi, do you want to tackle this?

 # Linear Method
 After extensive and thorough data cleaning and exploration, I started the parametric approach by subsetting the data.
 This was an important step as the full data set has nearly 600,000 observations and 59 variables - far more computationally demanding than my computer can handle.
 After subsetting the data I ran a linear model with all variables to get a base level model.
 Then, I utilized R's vif function to identify and remove any insignficant variables that were amplifying the noise of my model.
 Next, I analyzed plots of variables to try and understand interactions among variables.
 At this point, after removing five variables that clearly should not belong in my predictive models, I ran a logisitic regression on the entire dataset with the remaining variables.
 I then chose only the variables that had p-values < 0.05 and created a new model.
 From there, I further analyzed this new model and removed two variables that had many factor levels that were not signficant at the 0.05 level.